Learn all of the great benefits walnuts have for your child’s health!

 Walnuts provide more than a nutty flavor.
-They are jam packed with heart-healthy fats which can help young hearts stay strong and may also reduce total and LDL cholesterol.
-That’s good new for parents and kids because it lowers the risk of heart disease.
+They are jam-packed with heart-healthy fats which can help young hearts stay strong and may also reduce total and LDL cholesterol.
+That’s good news for parents and kids because it lowers the risk of heart disease.
 These super-nuts are also loaded with powerful antioxidants, which protect against cancer and diseases that occur with age.
-New research suggests that the antioxidants in walnuts may slow the progression of dementia and aging among adults with neurological diseases like Alzheimer’s.
+New research suggests that the antioxidants in walnuts may slow the progression of dementia and aging among adults with neurological conditions like Alzheimer’s.
 So grandparents join in on the benefits and munch on walnuts with your grandkids.

-And can you believe that all it takes is a small handful each day to reap these benefits?
-That’s only 7 walnut halves, or 1 ounce of nuts.
+All it takes is a small handful each day to reap these benefits?
+That’s only 7 walnut halves or 1 ounce of nuts.

 One word of advice: Like all nuts, walnuts are calorie dense (up to 190 calories per quarter cup which is 2 ounces or 14 halves), so be sure to enjoy them in moderation!